 How to Get the Most Out of a Lifting Session

 There are an incredible amount of factors that go into the results you get from lifting weights.
 Some things are out of your control like your age or your genetics, but some things you may not be aware of have an effect on your performance.
 Check out these tips and things to consider in order to optimize your experience in the gym.
+Our resident 2 time Olympic champ Kevin Weiss has a few pointers to share.

 As you likely know drinking fluids is necessary in almost all physical practices.
 With weight training in particular, there is a huge negative impact that starts being noticeable when an athlete has lost as little as 2% of their fluids.